AllanBlanchard/tutoriel_wp/english/function-contract/wp-modularity.md

 we call it.
 It provides very modular proofs and specifications that are therefore more reusable.
 Of course, if our proof rely on the specification of another function, it must be provable to ensure that the proof of the program is complete.
-But, we can also consider that we are trusting a function that comes from an external library that we do not want to prove (or for which we do not even have the source code).
+But, we can also consider that we trust a function that comes from an external library that we do not want to prove (or for which we do not even have the source code).

 The careful reader could specify and prove the `max_abs` function.

-A solution is provided there (the implementation is also recalled):
+A solution is provided there (we also add the implementation as a reminder):

 ```c
 /*@